 A group of subjects initially identified as having one or more characteristics in common who are followed over time.
 In social science research, this term may refer to any group of persons who are born at about the same time and share common historical or cultural experiences.

 An institution working with Brown University on a multi-site human subjects research study that is either (a) the institution to whom we will relinquish IRB oversight or (b) the institution(s) ceding review to Brown’s IRB.

 Payment, merchandise, class credit, or other gift or service provided to research participants or their legally authorized representatives to reimburse them for their time, effort, and/or for any out-of-pocket expenses associated with research participation.

 Note: Compensation is sometimes distinguished from an incentive or inducement, which is generally thought of as a payment or other offering that is “over and above” reimbursement and intended to encourage research participation.

 Used to denote capacity to act on one's own behalf; the ability to understand information presented, to appreciate the consequences of acting (or not acting) on that information, and to make a choice.

-Pertains to data.
-Confidentiality refers to how a researcher has agreed to handle, manage, and disseminate the information disclosed by a participant.
-There is a relationship of trust between these parties and the expectation that information will not be divulged to others by the researcher without the participant's permission in ways that are inconsistent with the understanding of the original disclosure.
+Refers to how a researcher has agreed to handle, manage, and disseminate the information disclosed by or data regarding a participant.
+There is a relationship of trust between these parties and the expectation that confidential information or data will not be divulged to others by the researcher without the participant’s permission in ways that are inconsistent with the agreement regarding disclosure of the information or data.